wireapp/wire-docs/src/how-to/install/wiab-staging.md

 - **kubenodes (kubenode1, kubenode2, kubenode3):** Run the Kubernetes cluster and host Wire backend services
 - **datanodes (datanode1, datanode2, datanode3):** Run distributed data services:
-  - Cassandra (distributed database)
+  - Cassandra
-  - PostgreSQL (operational database)
+  - PostgreSQL
-  - Elasticsearch (search engine)
+  - Elasticsearch
-  - Minio (S3-compatible object storage)
+  - Minio
-  - RabbitMQ (message broker)
+  - RabbitMQ
 - **assethost:** Hosts static assets like container images and debian binaries to be used by kubenodes and datanodes during installation.

 ## Getting the Ansible playbooks